simon-anders/htseq/python3/doc/alignments.rst

    check (bool, default True): whether to check the operation for internal consistency.

+   Instances of this class have only one method:

+   .. method:: CigarOperation.check()

+      Check whether the operation is internally consistent.

-   Instances of this class have no methods but contain the following attributes:
+   Instances of this class contain the following attributes:

    .. attribute:: CigarOperation.type